-We believe students should, can, and will take responsibility for their own learning when given the opportunity.
-Students should actively engage in solving problems in their own communities.
-Students should be given access to relevant and challenging resources and tools to use in solving these identified problems.
-Students should be allowed (indeed required) to collaborate with each other and with professionals in their community as they grow and develop their capacity to be positive agents of change.
-Students who choose to continue in EAST III will exemplify these high standards and they provide leadership to other students in the lab.
+This course is a continuation of EAST II.
+Students who choose to continue in EAST III will exemplify the high EAST standards and they provide leadership to other students in the EAST Program.

 Students will be required to make public speaking presentations in class and may have requirements that will cause them to work outside of the classroom and outside of the regular school day.

-560040 EAST Initiative IV (12th)
+EAST INITIATIVE IV 560040